(Note: This post was written before virtual conferences were as common but it DOES mention about them. 🙂 )

 P.S.
 HSLDA Canada’s website has a list of the homeschool conferences/conventions across our country for this year -check this link here for that info: https://hslda.ca/conferences/

 P.S.
-Check our Facebook page for current possibilities re: attending a virtual home education conference.
+Join our newsletter list and/or check our Facebook page for current possibilities for homeschool conferences.
 I try to remember to put posts up there to announce ones where we have been or are currently either attending as a participant or vendor. 🙂